 client numbers: Refers to how many individuals receive health care from an organisation during the period.
 For the OSR, this refers to Indigenous and non-Indigenous clients.
 For the nKPI, this refers to only Indigenous regular clients.
 Each individual is counted once only within an organisation, regardless of how many times they are seen.
 See also Clients and Technical notes pages.

-client contact: In the OSR collection, this refers to contacts made by clients of an organisation during the collection period.
+client contact: In the OSR collection, this refers to contacts made by clients of an organisation during the reporting period.
 See also Clients and Technical notes pages.

 clinical information system (CIS): A computer system used to manage client records.

 episodes of care: In the OSR collection, this refers to contacts between an individual client and 1 or more staff of the organisation within 1 calendar day during the reporting period.
 All contacts with the same client on the same day are treated holistically as 1 episode of care.
 See also Clients and Technical notes pages.